How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 On the next screen, enter your destination instance’s URL in the text field.
 Since I’m using Zendesk, that’s the URL of my Azure DevOps instance.
 After you enter the URL, Exalate will check that it can reach the destination instance.
 If it can, more fields will appear.

-Now you need to decide whether to set up the connection with basic, visual, or scripting mode.
-Basic mode allows you to set up a connection in an easy manner and is useful for basic synchronization needs.
 Visual mode allows you to easily configure the connection using a drag-and-drop interface.
 Scripting mode is more advanced and needs you to work with the ‘Groovy’ scripting language, but it allows you more control.

-Choose the mode and then look at steps 4 and 5 to see how you can configure what your connection shares, and when synchronization happens.
+Choose the mode and then look at steps 4 and 5 to see how you can configure what your connection shares and when synchronization happens.

 Continue with the Basic Mode